jcla490/personal-site/content/spirits/armagnac/lencantada-1986-artigaux.md

 Honey roasted figs, dried apricots, oakwood, vanilla, smoke, and sherry comprise a heavy rancio nose. :ok_hand:

 ### Taste :tongue:
 Viscous mouthfeel with a long, warm, and moderately astringent aftertaste.
-The primarily flavors are leather, vanilla, fig, and walnut while the aftertaste briefly morphs into something a bit rubbery and similar to black liquorice.
+The primary flavors are leather, vanilla, fig, and walnut while the aftertaste briefly morphs into something a bit rubbery and similar to black liquorice.
 It's not unpleasant, rather it reminds me of a little of rum. :man_shrugging:

 ### Overall :clipboard:
 5/10.
-I'm like it, just maybe not more than I would any of the dozen or so other L'Encantada domains currently out there.
+I like it, just maybe not more than I would any of the dozen or so other L'Encantada domains currently out there.
 The nose was wonderful, but I wasn't particularly fond of the finish.
-Again, it's not unpleasant, just not my cup of armagnac.
+Again, it's not a deal-breaker, just not my cup of armagnac.
 For someone else, this could easily be 7/10 rated.

 ### Jazz Pairing :trumpet:
 <iframe src="https://open.spotify.com/embed/track/3WYTn5VlkWkdacjGRsGvSv?utm_source=generator&theme=0" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>